Jack Johnson (ice hockey): Return to Columbus

 A free agent at the end of the season, Johnson signed a one-year, $775,000 contract to return for a second stint with the Columbus Blue Jackets on July 2, 2024.
 In the following season, Johnson was used in a rotational bottom pairing role, registering 6 assists through 41 regular season games.

-Minnesota Wild
+Retirement

 As a free agent from the Blue Jackets and aspiring to extend his professional career, Johnson went un-signed over the summer.
-Approaching the season, Johnson accepted an invitation from the Minnesota Wild to attend training camp on a professional tryout on August 11, 2025..
-Johnson was released by the Wild on October 3, 2025.
+Approaching the season, Johnson accepted an invitation from the Minnesota Wild to attend training camp on a professional tryout on August 11, 2025.
+Johnson was released by the Wild on October 3.
+Three months later, on January 5, 2026, Johnson was hired as a professional scout by the Vancouver Canucks, ending his playing career.

 International play

 Johnson was first selected to the United States junior team at the 2004 IIHF World Championship.
 Despite failing to medal in the 2006 World Junior Championships, he was selected to the All-Star Team of the Tournament.

 Johnson was named to his first Olympic team on January 1, 2010.
 Johnson marched on behalf of the United States Olympic team in the opening ceremony in Vancouver on February 12, 2010, being the first American-born NHL player to march in the Olympic opening ceremony.
 In six games with Team USA, Johnson collected one assist and helped claim a silver medal.
 In the following 2010 IIHF World Championship, he was selected and named as captain of Team USA.